HeinDuijf/DiversityAbility/README.md

 ## 6. Licence and citation
 This repository accompanies an academic paper (in progress).
 In the meantime, please cite as follows:
 - Duijf, H. (2025).
-Diversity and ability in a source reliability model. _GitHub_. https://github.com/HeinDuijf/DiversityAbility
+Diversity and ability in an evidential sources framework. _GitHub_. https://github.com/HeinDuijf/DiversityAbility

 Released under the [MIT licence](LICENCE.md).